Optimal Spectral Recovery of a Planted Vector in a Subspace: Introduction

 \section{Introduction}

 Suppose that an $n$-dimensional subspace of $\RR^N$ contains a planted vector $v$ and is otherwise uniformly random.
 Under what conditions can we efficiently recover $v$ given (a basis of) the subspace?
 In particular, when the vector $v$ is sparse, the task becomes finding the sparsest vector in the subspace.
 There has been significant interest in studying this generic problem in recent years \cite{demanet2014scaling,barak2014rounding,qu2016finding,sos-spectral,qu2020finding} due to its own interest and its connection to a variety of problems in machine learning and statistics.
-For example, finding the sparsest vector in a space is related to sparse subspace recovery and sparse principal component analysis \cite{candes2011robust}.
-Moreover, it is also a subtask of algorithms for complete dictionary learning \cite{spielman2012exact,sun2015complete}.
-See the survey \cite{qu2020finding} for more recent advances and connections to other problems.
+For example, finding a sparse vector in a subspace is related to sparse principal component analysis \cite{d2020sparse}, non-Gaussian component analysis \cite{blanchard2006search}, clustering in the Gaussian mixture model \cite{davis2021clustering}, and the spiked transport model \cite{niles2019estimation}.
+It is also a subtask of algorithms for dictionary learning \cite{spielman2012exact,sun2015complete}.
+See the survey~\cite{qu2020finding} for other recent advances in planted vector recovery and connections to other problems.
 In this work, we take a statistical-computational point of view to study the problems of estimating and detecting the planted vector $v$ in the subspace using computationally efficient algorithms.
+After presenting our models and main results, we discuss in detail a wide range of related work in Section~\ref{sec:ex-work}.